What’s the Best VPN for China? (Reviews + Discounts) [Feb 2020]

 Speeds: 6 – 7 mbps ( of 10 mbps Max on China Telecom)

-The layout of the server list in the apps make it very easy to choose and select your favorite go-to server.
+The layout of the server list in the ExpressVPN apps make it very easy to choose and select your favourite go-to server.
 ExpressVPN also has a really useful automatic speed test feature that systematically goes through each of its servers to find the one with the most optimal performance for your specific location.
+In my experience using ExpressVPN in China, the best servers with fastest performance are Los Angeles 3 and Hong Kong 1.

 Setup is a breeze and will take you only a couple minutes to get everything running on desktop / mobile.